sravanikoppara/PosAppMy/README.md

 # PosAppMy

-posAppMy is a Home Test Automation Assessment:.
-This project is built using Maven and provides Useing automation tools Selenium and java to create a test automation using TestNg for reporting.
+PosAppMy is a test automation assessment project built with Maven.
+It leverages Selenium and Java to create test automation scripts, using TestNG for reporting.

 ## Table of Contents

--
 - [Installation](#installation)
 :- [Usage](#usage):eclipse IDE
 - [Running Tests](#running-tests): run or debug the file GoogleSearchTests.java